 A few tips before you dive into any piece of content.

 Learn to skim effectively - scan for headlines, block quotes, and bullets.
-If you learn something form them, consider going deeper.
+If you learn something from them, consider going deeper.

 For books, read the back cover, the table of contents, the introduction, and the first paragraph of a chapter (or two).
 Then you'll know if it's worth going deep.

-Listen "fast" - i.e. watch videos and listen to podcast/books at 1.5X - 2X speed.
+Listen "fast" - i.e. watch videos and listen to podcasts/books at 1.5X - 2X speed.
 If I'm not distracted, I find this increases my concentration.

 When you find someone who has a lot to teach you, dive deep into all of their content.

 Keep listening/reading until you feel like you've heard them make all the same points.